-• As of March 31, 2015, the Company determined that it was not in compliance with the financial covenant contained in the amended Agreements regarding the Company's annual net income for Fiscal 2015.
-On June 10, 2015, the Company received from Wells Fargo a waiver of such noncompliance, and the Company and Wells Fargo entered into an amendment to the Agreements which set the financial covenants for Fiscal 2016.
-As a condition of the amended Agreements, the Company has restricted \$5.0 million of cash effective June 10, 2015 as additional security for the Credit Facility.
+- As of March 31, 2015, the Company determined that it was not in compliance with the financial covenant contained in the amended Credit Agreements regarding the Company's annual net income for Fiscal 2015.
+On June 10, 2015, the Company received from Wells Fargo a waiver of such noncompliance, and the Company and Wells Fargo entered into an amendment to the Credit Agreements which set the financial covenants for Fiscal 2016.
+As a condition of the amended Credit Agreements, the Company has restricted \$5.0 million of cash equivalents effective June 10, 2015 as additional security for the credit facility. - As of September 30, 2015, the Company determined that it was not in compliance with a financial covenant contained in the amended Credit Agreements regarding the Company's net income for the six months ended September 30, 2015.
+On November 2, 2015, the Company received from Wells Fargo a waiver of such noncompliance and entered into an amendment to amend the financial covenants regarding net income for Fiscal 2016. - On June 7, 2016, the Company and Wells Fargo entered into an amendment to the Credit Agreements which set the financial covenants for Fiscal 2017.

-If we had not obtained the waivers and amended the Agreements as described above, we would not be able to draw additional funds under the Credit Facility.
-In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Agreements, which would be subject to seizure by Wells Fargo if the Company were in default under the Agreements and unable to repay the indebtedness.
-Wells Fargo also has the option to terminate the Agreements or accelerate the indebtedness during a period of noncompliance.
-Based on our current forecasts, management believes we will maintain compliance with the covenants contained in the amended Agreements for at least the next twelve months.
+If we had not obtained the waivers and amended the Credit Agreements as described above, we would not be able to draw additional funds under the credit facility.
+In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Credit Agreements, which would be subject to seizure by Wells Fargo if the Company were in default under the Credit Agreements and unable to repay the indebtedness.
+Wells Fargo also has the option to terminate the Credit Agreements or accelerate the indebtedness during a period of noncompliance.
+Based on our current forecasts, management believes we will maintain compliance with the covenants contained in the amended Credit Agreements for at least the next twelve months.
 If a covenant violation were to occur, management would attempt to negotiate a waiver of compliance from Wells Fargo.